-It is generally accepted that a property with over one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to any lease with more than 30 years remaining, the residence will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |